P. Bhanumathi: Film career

 Due to clash with Aluri Chakrapani, she produced a satirical movie on him titled Chakrapani which was a huge hit and became a classic in Tollywood for this movie she also worked as music director.

-For the movie Anthasthulu (1964), VB Rajendra Prasad had approached Bhanumathi for the role of Akkineni Nageswara Rao's sister.
+For the movie Antastulu (1964), VB Rajendra Prasad had approached Bhanumathi for the role of ANR's sister.
 She liked the subject and agreed to do the film immediately.
 The crew booked a room in "Ritz-Carlton" in Hyderabad and she did not want to waste money, so she offered to stay at Sarathi Studios, which had an open area and snakes.
 The next morning she woke up with her nails bitten by rats.
 The director decided to cancel the shoot, VB Rajendra Prasad rushed to see Bhanumathi applying iodine casually on the nails and asking when she could start work.
 While continuing with the shooting, she said, "If you cancel shoot for small things how will I be a Bhanumathi (which means 'shining like the sun' in Sanskrit)."

-India's First Vice-President Sarvepalli RadhaKrishnan was a fan of her work.
-Telugu cinema Veterans like Jamuna, Savitri and so many actresses cited her as an inspiration for entering into movies. she is widely recalled by her close associates as 'Epitome of Self-Respect and Versatility'.
-She is the only Female Film Studio owner in our country.
-She is called as Ashtavadhani by Tamil people.
-After seeing her performance in Ragoon Radha film C.N.Annadurai honoured her with title "Nadippukku llakkanam".
+India's First Vice-President Sarvepalli Radhakrishnan was a fan of her work.
+Telugu cinema Veterans like Jamuna, Savitri and so many actresses cited her as an inspiration for entering into movies.
+She is widely recalled by her close associates as 'Epitome of Self-Respect' and 'Versatility'.
+People in the film industry call her 'high-spirited' and a woman who tried to get what she wanted and often 'succeeded'.
+Their assessment was correct.
+She is Multi-talented person.
+She is the only Female Film Studio Owner in our country.